Optimize Building Operations

 Plug loads are one of the most controllable, yet least-managed areas, of a building's energy waste and efficiency.
 As modern building design improves air sealing, insulation, and HVAC performance, the plug load burden becomes a greater percentage of overall energy use.
 Here's how both facility managers and tenants can reduce plug load burdens:

 - Power Strips: For a simple and effective way to take control of energy waste, place power strips in easily accessible locations throughout the office.
+One example would be putting a power strip on top of desks (for ease of access) and training staff to use them appropriately by shutting them off overnight and over weekends and vacations.

 - Smart Power Strips: Many newer power strips include a master outlet which shuts down all the other outlets when the device connected to the master outlet is shut down (or in sleep mode).
 In an office environment, these power strips could be used to control all peripheral energy consumers commonly found at desks such as task lights, radios, and chargers.